 - If it is practically impossible for the university to respond to your request within the five-day period, we must state this in writing, explaining the conditions that make the response impossible.
 This will allow us seven additional working days to respond to your request, giving us a total of 12 working days to respond to your request.

 If you make a request for a very large number of records, and we feel we cannot provide the records to you within 12 days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
 However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production of the records before we go to court to ask for more time.

-If you owe us money from a previous FOIA request that has remained unpaid for more than 30 days, we may require payment of the past-due bill before it will respond to your new FOIA request.
+- If you owe us money from a previous FOIA request that has remained unpaid for more than 30 days, we may require payment of the past-due bill before we will respond to your new FOIA request.

 Commonly used exemptions

 The Code of Virginia allows any public body to withhold certain records from public disclosure.
 Virginia Tech commonly withholds records subject to the following exemptions: